elpham6/sphinx_demo/README.rst

       auto_examples/index

-6. From ``docs``, run ``make html`` again.
+7. From ``docs``, run ``make html`` again.

 You can now see the example code, with links to download the module.

 **Note**: the docstring at the top of **calc_example.py** is in .rst format.
 That is because Sphinx automatically generates a .rst file from the .py file.
-You can see that this docstring became the title and content of the page.
-This leaves room for you to add more documentation or diagrams.
+You can see that this docstring is formatted into the page.
+This means you can add other things, such as diagrams here as well.

 There are a lot of other things you can do with Sphinx to customize your documentation website.